L.A. State of Mind: Singles

+"Today" was the only single from the album, released on 13 June 2005 only in United Kingdom.
+It was released in two different formats, one featured "Bad, Bad Girl" as a B-side and the second included the music clip and "Music of the Night (Perdido)" as a B-side.
+The song debuted and peaked at number forty-one, selling around 1,000 copies in its first week.
+The music video was directed by Mark McConnell and filmed in Los Angeles, California Brown performed the single only once – on GMTV on 13 June 2005.

 Commercial performance

 The album did not reach the top 100 of the UK Albums Chart, but according to the Official Charts Company, it ranked 453 in sales in its first week with only 670 copies sold.
 In its second week, the album dropped down to number 1581.
 Overall, the album sold less than 1500 copies.